Bobby Bowsher: Racing career

 In 1994, Bowsher would start out the year with seven straight top-10's, including a win at Louisville Motor Speedway, which ended at Michigan Speedway, where he would finish 22nd.
 He would then have a streak of ten straight top-10's, including two wins at Kil-Kare and Toledo to win his second title ahead of future series champion Frank Kimmel.
 In the following year in 1995, he would win two races during the year, including Shady Bowl Speedway, where he would lead every lap, and would finish second in the standings behind Andy Hillenburg.
 In 1996, he would start the season on a low note finishing 40th at Daytona, but would win the pole in three of the next five races, including at Louisville, where he would win the event.
 He would earn his final two wins at Shady Bowl Speedway, and Kil-Kare, and would once again finish second in the standings behind Tim Steele.
 This would end up being his final full-time season in ARCA.

 During his time away from ARCA from 1997 to 2002, he would run three races in the ASA National Tour in 2001, getting a best result of 18th at Memphis International Raceway and Winchester Speedway.

 After a five year hiatus, Bowsher would return to the now ARCA Re/Max Series, returning to his family team driving the No. 55 Ford at Talladega as a teammate to his brother Todd.
 After starting 41st and last, he would go on to finish 25th in the race, albeit nine laps down.
 He would run three races in the following year, mainly serving as a start and park entry with a best finish of 32nd at Kansas Speedway.
 In 2004, Bowsher would run eight more races, finishing only two of those races, including his final top ten at Springfield with a seventh place result.
-This would be his final season in ARCA competition as he did not race since then.
+This would be his final season in ARCA competition as he has not raced since then.